greje656/Questions/validation.md

 ![](images/compa.gif)

-Recently we have been working hard on exposing new physical lights in Stingray.
+Stingray 1.9 is just around the corner and with it will come our new physical lights.
 I wanted to write a little bit about the validation process that we went through to increase our confidence in the behaviour of our materials and lights.

 Early on we were quite set on building a small controlled "light room" similar to what the [Fox Engine team presented at GDC](https://youtu.be/FQMbxzTUuSg?t=19m25s) as a validation process.
 But while this seemed like a fantastic way to confirm the entire pipeline is giving plausible results, it felt like identifying the source of discontinuities when comparing photographs vs renders might involve a lot of guess work.
 So we decided to delay the validation process through a controlled light room and started thinking about comparing our results with a high quality offline renderer.
 Since [SolidAngle](https://www.solidangle.com/) joined Autodesk last year and that we had access to an [Arnold](https://www.solidangle.com/arnold/) license server it seemed like a good candidate.
 Note that the Arnold SDK is extremely easy to use and can be [downloaded](https://www.solidangle.com/arnold/download) for free.
 If you don't have a license you still have access to all the features and the only limitation is that the rendered frames are watermarked.